Call us now or use the form below.

 Theft - An Overview

 When a person is charged with theft, it usually means that he or she is suspected of the unlawful taking of property that belongs to another person with the intent permanently to deprive the rightful owner of that property.
-Theft includes the crimes commonly known as larceny, embezzlement, shoplifting, using false pretenses to obtain property, and identity theft.
+Theft includes the crimes commonly known as larceny, embezzlement, shoplifting, using false pretenses to obtain property, receiving stolen property, and identity theft.
 The exact charge will depend upon the circumstances that surround the alleged offense.
 A conviction of a theft charge can involve severe penalties, but there are many defenses available to a person who has been charged.
 If you have been charged with theft, or a theft-related crime, or if you know someone who has been charged, you need to contact an experienced criminal defense attorney.
 By contacting an attorney as soon as possible, you increase your chances of mounting a successful defense, or even of avoiding more serious charges that could be brought.
 An expert criminal defense attorney can start working on your defense as soon as you contact him or her.

 Many theft charges can be brought as either a felony or a misdemeanor, depending on the circumstances surrounding the crime and the value of the stolen items.
 A defendant convicted of a felony could serve a significant prison term, whereas a defendant charged with a misdemeanor may serve a short jail term or be required only to pay a fine or restitution.
 Many states define several levels of theft, typically including at least one type of petty theft and one type of grand theft, based on the value of the property taken.
 In many states, although petty theft is a misdemeanor, a second arrest for petty theft may be filed and punished as a felony, carrying serious penalties.
 An experienced criminal defense firm understands the tactics and obstacles that you will encounter and will work to get your charges dropped or reduced to a lesser offense in an effort to reach the best possible result for you.